Renato Rocha (bassist)

-Renato da Silva Rocha (May 27, 1961 – February 22, 2015), affectionately known as Billy or Negrete by his close friends, was a Brazilian musician and songwriter famous for being the bassist of influential rock band Legião Urbana from 1984 until 1989.
+Renato da Silva Rocha (27 May 1961 – 22 February 2015), affectionately known as Billy or Negrete by his close friends, was a Brazilian musician and songwriter famous for being the bassist of influential rock band Legião Urbana from 1984 until 1989.
 He helped to compose some of the band's most memorable songs, such as "Angra dos Reis", "Acrilic on Canvas", "Quase sem Querer" and "Daniel na Cova dos Leões".

 Biography

 Early life

-Renato da Silva Rocha was born in Rio de Janeiro, in the bairro of São Cristóvão, on May 27, 1961, but his family had to move to Brasília in 1970, when he was nine years old, after his father, a military, was transferred there.
+Renato da Silva Rocha was born in Rio de Janeiro in the bairro of São Cristóvão, on 27 May 1961 to parents of Afro-Brazilian descent.
+His family moved to Brasília in 1970, when he was nine years old, after his father, a military, was transferred there.
 Rocha initially lived at the W3 avenue, from 1970 to 1974.
 Afterwards he moved to the 306 super square, where he got acquainted with the band Tela, one of many bands that formed in Brasília during the 1970s.
 Despite their friendship, Rocha was never an official member of Tela.

 Known for his athletic physique, Rocha got his famous nickname "Negrete" after joining the AABB volleyball team; it was initially written as "Negrelle", referencing the famous volleyball player José Osvaldo da Fonseca Marcelino (a.k.a.
 Negrelli), who began his career playing for the club and partook of the 1972 Summer Olympics in Munich, Germany.
 It later became "Negrete" as an inside joke of his friends, saying it was too "French-sounding".

 Rocha later moved to 16 super square, where he befriended Geruza, a former member of punk bands Escola de Escândalos and Blitz 64.
 Through Geruza he would get acquainted with André Pretorius, Fê Lemos and Renato Russo, of Aborto Elétrico, and Marcelo Bonfá.